 Does the job and payment process look dramatically different for, say, a commercial electrician versus a residential plumber?
 Every respondent noted that their regular job and back office workflows were largely identical.
 All contractors reported following very similar processes.

-When you do something repeatedly over years and decades, the smart strategy is to look for ways to remove manual steps and connect processes to prevent multiple entry of information.
+When you do something repeatedly over years and decades, the smart strategy is to look for ways to remove manual steps and connect processes to prevent multiple entries of information.
 This reduces chances for error and speeds up accurate communication.

 One respondent, in fact, saw this as such a clearly repetitive workflow that they wrote their own software to manage it.
 They described it simply:

 “A phone call.
 Quote pricing.
 Book appointment.
 Dispatch.
 Perform work.
 Collect payment.
 Input hours and materials.
-Make follow up calls.
+Make follow-up calls.
 Invoice digitally.
 Click payroll.
 Direct deposit.”

 Another contractor has been running FSM software for several years.
 They report, “Every stage is through the software.”

 |NOTE: Where there are workflow differences, the best FSM platforms enable customization of the workflow.
 For instance, a commercial contractor may need complex billing, phase-based estimating, and detailed time tracking of techs across multiple jobs.
-A residential contractor likes to build estimates on site using flat-rate price books, and they rely on mobile payment collection.
+A residential contractor likes to build estimates on-site using flat-rate price books, and they rely on mobile payment collection.
 One software solution, IndusTrack, allows companies to deploy BOTH workflows easily, on the same software.|